R&B singer R Kelly has strongly denied the shocking accusations that he is “imprisoning women in an abusive sex cult”.

-The exclusive article, written by music journalist Jim DeRogatis who has been investigating allegations about R. Kelly’s sexual-predator behaviour for years, quoted three unnamed sets of parents, said they had not seen or spoken with their daughter for months.
+The exclusive article, written by music journalist Jim DeRogatis who has been investigating allegations about R. Kelly’s sexual-predator behaviour for years, quoted three unnamed sets of parents, who claimed that they have not seen or spoken with their daughter for months.

 However, in the wake of R Kelly’s denial, another the women, 21-year-old Joycelyn Savage, has denied that she is being held hostage: “I’m in a happy place in my life.
 I’m not being brainwashed or anything like that,” she told TMZ before saying the situation had “definitely got out of hand”.

 Three former members of Kelly’s inner circle – Cheryl Mack, Kitti Jones, and Asante McGee – provided details supporting the parents’ worst fears.
 They said six women live in properties rented by Kelly in Chicago and the Atlanta suburbs, and he controls every aspect of their lives: dictating what they eat, how they dress, when they bathe, when they sleep, and how they engage in sexual encounters that he records.